RULE 255. COLORADO ATTORNEY MENTOR PROGRAM

 (g) Support services and resources for successful mentoring relationships, and to increase mentoring skills;

-(h) Oversight of CAMP-approved programs to ensure compliance with CAMP protocols, policies and procedures; and
+(h) Oversight of CAMP-approved mentoring programs to ensure compliance with CAMP protocols, policies and procedures; and

-(i) Maintenance and amendment of policies and procedures guiding CAMP-approved programs.
+(i) Maintenance and amendment of policies and procedures guiding CAMP-approved mentoring programs.

 (3) Director.
-The Advisory Committee shall recruit, retain, and supervise a CAMP Director.
-The Director shall serve at the pleasure of the Advisory Committee as an at-will employee.
-The Advisory Committee shall set the Director’s annual salary subject to periodic review.
-The Director shall have the same employee benefits as the employees of the Colorado Supreme Court Office of Attorney Regulation.
-The Director shall prepare the annual budget of CAMP in coordination with the Supreme Court Regulation Counsel.
+The Advisory Committee appoints a CAMP Director who serves at the pleasure of the Advisory Committee.
+The Director shall coordinate the annual budget of CAMP with the Advisory Committee.
 A portion of the annual attorney registration fee shall be used to establish and administer CAMP.

 (4) Qualifications.
 The director shall have a Juris Doctor (“J.D.”) degree; at least five years of legal experience; and sufficient supervisory, management and training experience that may be necessary to properly administer CAMP.